SilkRose/Pony/stories/metal-magic/metal-magic.md

 "What's oxidi– whatever you said?"

-"It's when the metal reacts to the air and moisture around it.
+"It's when the metal reacts with the air and moisture around it.
 You might know it better as rust, especially on iron and steel.
 On copper it's called patina, and it can act like a protective layer on the outside."

 She put the piece back and pointed at the bin right next to it.
 "That bin is number one copper.
-It's been completely cleaned, and has no extra bits and not much patina."
+It's been completely cleaned and has no extra bits and not much patina."

 She levitated a piece from the number one box and showed them.
 This piece was much shinier than the last, but it still had some off-color splotches.